 What is E-Waste?

-If the item you’re disposing of has a cord, battery, or a switch, it’s considered E-Waste and can be recycled through Council's E-Waste recycling program.
+If the item you’re disposing of has a cord, battery, or a switch, it’s considered E-Waste and must be recycled through an E-waste recycling program.
 Since 2013, all E-Waste is banned from landfill and needs to be taken to a suitable e-waste recycling facility for dismantling and re-manufacturing.

 Why don’t we just throw it out with our normal waste?